frankbrunner/LSZFx/README.md

 # Installation
-Download the Zip file LSZFx.zip, extract it and place the folder "LSZFx" folder in your community package folder.
+Go over to the Releses Download the latest Zip file steelwingsdesign-airport-lszf-birrfeld.zip , extract it and place the folder "steelwingsdesign-airport-lszf-birrfeld" folder in your community package folder.
 The community folder is located in the root structur from the flightsim directory.
+Start your Sim choos LSZF thats it :-).

 # Project description
 The installation replace the procedual generated Airport and will add the runway, taxiway, hangars and a lot more features based on the real beatiful airport.